chenxiaolong/BCR/README.md

   * A notification is required for running the call recording service in foreground mode or else Android will not allow access to the call audio stream.
 * `READ_CALL_LOG` (**optional**)
   * If allowed, the name as shown in the call log can be added to the output filename.
+  * This is also required to show the correct phone number when using call redirection apps.
 * `READ_CONTACTS` (**optional**)
   * If allowed, the contact name can be added to the output filename.
 It also allows auto-record rules to be set per contact.
 * `READ_PHONE_STATE` (**optional**)